 - To raise awareness about the disease, its symptoms and ways to live with it.

-- If the person is suffering from thalassaemia and before his or her marriage it is important to consult a doctor.
+- If a person is suffering from thalassaemia, raise awareness that before marriage it is important to consult a doctor.

 - To raise awareness about the importance of vaccination for children's health, society and the whole world.